supersonicbyte/blackjack-arm-mbed-simulator/README.md

 # Blackjack ARM Mbed

 Blackjack game for the online ARM Mbed simulator.
-The game was developet during the pandemic by as a task at [Faculty of Electrical Egineering Sarajevo](http://www.etf.unsa.ba/)
+The game was developet during the pandemic as a task at [Faculty of Electrical Egineering Sarajevo](http://www.etf.unsa.ba/)

 **Video:**
 <br/>